 How Much to Borrow

 The truth of the matter is that individual students have the ability to decide how much money to borrow.
 They also have the ability to decide what kind of money to borrow.
 This means that they need to understand the difference between private and federal loans.
 It sucks having to make a grown-up decision at 18 that could cost them $100,000s, but that’s college admissions today.

 Actually, in most cases they don’t really to know much more than that they shouldn’t be taking out private loans.
-Given that virtually everyone qualifies for unsubsidized Stafford loans which have a maximum accumulated limit of $31,000, no one should be borrowing more than that.
+Given that virtually everyone qualifies for unsubsidized Federal Direct loans which have a maximum accumulated limit of $31,000, no one should be borrowing more than that.
 If you need to borrow more than that, you probably shouldn’t be going to the school.

 While it’s certainly possible to find yourself with financial problems taking out federal loans, taking out private loans makes it much more likely.
 The simple solution is to apply to schools where you won’t need to take out a private loan.
 And yes, at some schools students are more likely to have private loans than at others.

 The Integrated Post-Secondary Education Data System (IPEDS) reports the percentage of freshman who take out non-federal loans and the average amount.
 Non-federal loans can include institutional loans as well as private loans.
 Unfortunately, it’s not possible to tell what percentage of loans are private versus institution.
 Furthermore, it’s possible that institutional loans offer better terms than federal loans but we just don’t know.